sinedied/genaiscript-talk/slides.md

 ## Copilot: Gen background: 4min
 - Open `background.genai.js`
+  * Now let's do something a bit different: when I work on a talk, I'm always looking for nice backgrounds for my slides.
+So I wanted to see if could use a script for that.
   * `bg_prompt` explain the prompt
   * `bg_def` to define the question
   * `bg_tool` to define the tool => tool+prompt=agent